-Beginning in TY 2015, individual income tax brackets are adjusted annually for inflation as measured by the Metropolitan Phoenix Consumer Price Index.
+From TY 2015 to TY 2022, individual income tax brackets are adjusted annually for inflation as measured by the Metropolitan Phoenix Consumer Price Index.
 Tax brackets are not reduced for annual decreases in the index.
 [A.R.S. § 43-1011].

 Optional Tax Table.
 The Department of Revenue developed an optional tax table prescribing tax liability amounts, based on filing status, in \$50 increments of Arizona taxable income.
 The table can be used if (1) an individual has been a resident for the entire taxable year, and (2) the Arizona taxable income for the year is less than \$50,000 regardless of filing status [A.R.S. § 43-1012].
+The optional tax table will no longer be used once the single tax rate of 2.5% becomes effective for TY 2023.